-Notably, iron overload reduced hepatocyte transporters essential for transcellular passage of bile acids from the portal to the biliary systems such as NTCP, BSEP, and MRP2.
+Notably, iron overload reduced hepatocyte transporters essential for transcellular passage of bile acids from the portal to the biliary systems, such as NTCP, BSEP, and MRP2.
 This effect may contribute to the observed reduction of biliary secretion of bile acids.
-The regulation of these transporters is complicated and include a transcriptional as well as significant posttranscriptional control.
-Our results show, that posttranscriptional mechanisms prevailed in the downregulation of these three transporters during iron overload.
+The regulation of these transporters is complicated and includes a transcriptional as well as significant post-transcriptional control.
+Our results show that post-transcriptional mechanisms prevailed in the downregulation of these three transporters during iron overload.
 The AMPK and cAMP are two principal pathways enhancing turnover a membrane trafficking of major liver transporters for bile acids.
-Unfortunately, at the time of study, we haven't available the method for their detection.
+Unfortunately, at the time of the study, we haven't available the method for their detection.
 Recent studies have indeed shown that iron overload reduces AMPK activity (Tan et al., 2013; Chen et al., 2020; Kim et al., 2020).
 The reduced cAMP during iron overload is not so decisively described (Shaw et al., 1995).
-We therefore speculate that AMPK reduction in parallel to significant oxidative stress caused downregulation of NTCP, BSEP, MRP2.
-However, downregulation of NTCP/BSEP/MRP2 and upregulation of MRP3/MRP4 transporters increased disposition of bile acid in systemic circulation and compensated their reduced synthesis and intestinal reabsorption to maintain stable concentrations in plasma.
-In addition, changes in MRPs together with induction of heme oxygenase-1 explained increased concentrations of bilirubin in plasma of rats with iron overload.
+Therefore, we speculate that AMPK reduction in parallel to significant oxidative stress caused downregulation of NTCP, BSEP, MRP2.
+However, downregulation of NTCP/BSEP/MRP2 and upregulation of MRP3/MRP4 transporters increased the disposition of bile acid in systemic circulation and compensated for their reduced synthesis and intestinal reabsorption to maintain stable concentrations in plasma.
+In addition, changes in MRPs and induction of heme oxygenase-1 explained increased concentrations of bilirubin in plasma of rats with iron overload.

-Our study described, for the first time, reduced reabsorption of bile acids in ilea of iron overloaded rats.
+For the first time, our study described reduced reabsorption of bile acids in ilea of iron overloaded rats.
 This finding was consistent with reduced biliary delivery of bile acids to the intestine and an unchanged fecal output of bile acids.
 The reduced reabsorption compensated for reduced biliary secretion of bile acids.
 Thus, plasma concentrations of bile acids remained unaffected.
 Analysis of intestinal transporters for bile acids failed to identify any change.
-We therefore anticipate, that reduced reabsorption of bile acids was the consequence of significant intestinal (Eyssen et al., 1999) synthesis of poorly soluble HDCA, which consequently persisted in the intestinal lumen.
+We anticipate that reduced reabsorption of bile acids was the consequence of significant intestinal (Eyssen et al., 1999) synthesis of poorly soluble HDCA, which consequently persisted in the intestinal lumen.